What to see & do in Dooars

 However Dooars is much more than only wildlife... you can visit wonderful viewpoints and valleys to get amazing views of Bhutan hills and Himalayas, lovely mountain streams, you can visit vast stretches of sprawling tea estates, take nature walks, get to quaint hamlets on the lap of nature and more.

-Gorumara National Park which has several watchtowers for spotting wildlife.
-You can stay at Murti which is 25 minutes drive from Malbazar or at Lataguri (further 25 minutes away at the fringe of Gorumara) to take Jeep safari at the buffer zone of the jungle as well as visit some of the watch towers which are located deep inside the forest.
+Gorumara National Park has several watchtowers deep inside the jungle that are great for spotting wildlife.
+Jeeps with guides take the visitors to the towers through dense forests.
+You can also avail a Jeep safari at the buffer zone of the jungle.
+You can stay at Murti which is 25 minutes drive from Malbazar or at Lataguri (further 25 minutes away at the fringe of Gorumara) to explore Gorumara.

 Bison at Gorumara National Park

-Chapramari Wildlife Sanctuary is an extension of Gorumara and is also quite popular for Jeep safaris.
+This is an extension of Gorumara and is also quite popular for Jeep safaris.
 The two forests are divided by the Murti river.
 You see most animals here as in Gorumara.
 You can visit Chapramari while staying in Gorumara area (i.e. Murti, Lataguri etc).
+Go through Chapramari Wildlife Sanctuary

-Jaldapara National Park which is located about 1 hour 20 minutes drive from Murti towards its east.
+Jaldapara National Park is located about 1 hour 20 minutes drive from Murti towards its east.
 Jaldapara is well known for its elephant safaris to spot rhinos and other wildlife such as elephants, bison, Gaurs (bison), different types of deer etc. Tigers and leopards can be spotted occasionally.
-The elephant safaris take place from the gate of Hollong Lodge (of West Bengal Forest Development Corporation - WBFDC) located 7kms inside the jungle.
-Jeep safaris at Jaldapara are also popular.
-Most tourists stay in or around Madarihat (near Hashimara).
-Madarihat Tourist Lodge (of West Bengal Tourism Development Corporation - WBTDCL) is quite popular.

 Elephant safari at Jaldapara National Park